Our business

 Stage 1 – Commencement of a new investigation

-PIRC will publish brief details for new referrals of Category A+ and Category A investigations which are referred to PIRC by policing bodies, and any other investigations which the Commissioner deems to be in the public interest.
+PIRC may decide to publish brief details for new referrals of Category A+ and Category A investigations which are instructed by COPFS or referred to PIRC by policing bodies.

 • Category A+ investigations include major cases with complex lines of enquiry.
 These types of investigations are likely to generate high levels of public and/or political interest.